 If you’ve set up Google Duo on the Max with your account, calling it from your own phone is a bit of a pain.
 You have to open the Google Assistant app on your phone, and then say (or type) “video call [name of your Nest Hub Max].”
 Google is rectifying this by adding a Call Home Device to your list of contacts in the Google Duo app, as well as in the Google Home app.

 The coolest part of the Nest Hub Max’s camera is that its camera, which has a 127-degree field of view, can lock onto a subject, and then digitally pan and zoom to follow them around a room.
 It’s a feature that was introduced on the Facebook Portal, but I’m glad to see it on a device that’s less creepy.
+In fact, several of the best smart displays offer this feature, but the Nest Hub Max made it mainstream.

 After setting the Max set up on my kitchen counter, I found the feature really handy when I was chatting with my wife as I prepared dinner.
 I could move from the refrigerator to the stove, and the camera would dutifully follow me.
 It’s a little slow, so if you sprint across the room, it takes a second or two to catch up.
 I also wish it zoomed in a bit more on my face, but for a new technology, I’ll give it some leeway.